Gränna

+History and academic development

 The town is at the foot of Gränna mountain and is characterized by its steep streets and old wooden houses.

 Up until the local government reform of 1971, Gränna and its immediate surroundings constituted a city municipality of its own; since then it has become an integral part of Jönköping Municipality.

-Gränna is, despite its small population, for historical reasons often still referred to as a city.
+Gränna is, despite its small population, for historical reasons often still referred to as a "city".
 Statistics Sweden, however, only counts localities with more than 10,000 inhabitants as cities.

 Gränna is known for its red and white polkagris (literally "polka pig" in Swedish) stick candy, also known as peppermint rock.
 This was first made by the widow Amalia Eriksson in 1859.
 A statue of Amalia can now be seen in the park at the foot of Gränna mountain.
 The town is popular with tourists and is a connection point for the ferry service to the island Visingsö.

 The balloonist Salomon August Andrée, who died in an attempt to reach the North Pole by balloon, was born in Gränna.
-The Grenna Museum hosts an exhibition of the expedition together with a comprehensive collection of related objects and photos.
+The Grenna Museum hosts an exhibition of the expedition together with a collection of related objects and photos.

+Students studying the "Pathway Program" at Jönköping University may live and study in Gränna.
+Campus Gränna is situated in the Centre of Gränna.

+Campus Gränna's development dates back to Grennaskolan, which at the time was a national boarding school and later became Jönköping University's campus.
+Campus Gränna has been through several milestones, including when it became the Pathway Program Centre and started its collaboration with Jönköping University, making many changes in its educational offerings.

+Campus Gränna inhabits the Jönköping University environment, enabling collaborative projects, joint academic initiatives and cultural exchanges.

+Tourism

+Brahehus

+Brahehus is a historic landmark located on a hilltop above Lake Vättern, near the town of Gränna, in southern Sweden.
+The site has views of the lake and surrounding landscape, making it a tourist destination.

+Historical significance

+The Brahehus castle was built in the early 17th century by the Swedish noble family, the Brahe family, who were influential in Sweden during that time.
+The family owned vast estates, and Brahehus was intended as a symbol of their power and wealth.
+The construction of the castle began in 1638, under the direction of architect Carl Cederström, and it was designed in the Renaissance style.
+However, the castle was never completed due to financial difficulties, and the project was halted after the death of Per Brahe the Younger in 1680.